The Best Restaurants In Kensington guide image

 OpenTable logo

 Dishoom is the kind of restaurant that works for a lot of occasions including group hangs, date nights, and yes, sorting out a serious lamb chop craving after a trip to the Design Museum.
 The huge all-day Indian spot looks a lot like a grand train station, with big red booths and old-school Bombay portraits on the walls.
 Expect dishes like prawn koliwada, paneer pineapple tikka, and slow-cooked biryanis.
-You can also expect queues, but there is a prohibition-style cocktail bar where you can wait with a martini.
+You can also expect a long wait time, but there is a prohibition-style cocktail bar where you can wait with a martini.

 A flute of champagne and a plate of pierogi is a shamelessly decadent way to start a meal, but it feels just right for South Ken.
 Ognisko is an old-school Polish restaurant—the kind that’s full of white tablecloths, people wearing Chelsea boots, blinis and caviar all over the shop.
 It’s a classic affair that sings when you play the hits: pork schnitzel, steak tartare, pierogi crisped to a perfect level of brownness and the pastry lovingly crimped.
 There’s a sense of old-fashioned opulence about the whole thing, perfect for dates young and old.